Bhim Sain Bassi

-Bassi, a 1977 batch Indian Police Service officer, began his police career as an assistant superintendent of police in Pondicherry.
+Bassi, a 1977 batch Indian Police Service officer, started his police career as an assistant superintendent of police in Pondicherry.
 Since then he has served in various capacities in Delhi and other parts of the India, including Arunachal Pradesh, Chandigarh and Goa.

 Early life and education

 Bassi was born on 20 February 1956.
 He completed his graduation in commerce from Shri Ram College of Commerce of University of Delhi.
 Which is followed by a degree in law studies.

 Police career

+Under his commission, the case against Kanhaiya Kumar in 2016 over alleged “anti-national slogans” at Jawaharlal Nehru University created major public debate.
+Bassi defended the police actions.